agelmore/agelmore.github.io/_posts/2014-12-2-DNassembly_output.md

 awk '!/^>/ {next} {getline s} length(s) >= 1000 { print $0 "\n" s }' contigs.fa > contigs.1000.fa; grep -c '>' contigs.1000.fa #find number of contigs > 1kb #find number of contigs greater than 1kb and save to a new file

+bowtie2-build final.contigs.fa final.contigs.fa.bowtie
+bowtie2 -x final.contigs.fa.bowtie -f ../fasta/All.code.normalized.fasta #to find the number of reads that were used in the assembly
 ~~~~